Girdle of Gold

-Girdle of Gold is a 1952 British comedy film directed by Montgomery Tully and starring Esmond Knight, Maudie Edwards and Meredith Edwards.
-It was produced as a second feature for the lower half of a double bill.
-The film was shot at Walton Studios near London with location shooting taking place in the capital.
-The film's sets were designed by the art director Don Russell.
+Girdle of Gold is a 1952 British second feature comedy film directed by Montgomery Tully and starring Esmond Knight, Maudie Edwards and Meredith Edwards.
+It was written by Jack Dawe.

-Synopsis
+Plot

-Griffiths a crafty undertaker in a small Welsh town hides £150 that he has kept from his wife in the lining girdle.
-Unknown to him she is about to elope with Evans the local milkman.
+In a small Welsh town, Griffiths the Hearse, a crafty undertaker, hides £150 that he has kept from his wife in the lining of her girdle.
+Unknown to him she is about to elope with Evans the Milk, the local milkman.
 Shortly before she does, she sells the girdle and buys a new one.
 The old one is sold on to newlywed Mary Rees who leaves for her honeymoon in London.
 This results in a frantic effort to recover it both by Griffiths, still after the stashed money, and Evans who wants to clear his name of accusations of theft.